A 24-year-old young man seeing out from the train’s window shouted:

 In my sessions as a mentor with mothers all over the world, I have learned that the greatest suffering comes not from evil, but from misunderstanding.
 The third agreement, “don’t make assumptions,” invites us to find the courage to ask questions, to be curious, and to clearly express what you really want.

 When we slow down, listen, and seek to understand the full story, we stop assuming and avoid the misunderstandings, sadness, and drama that comes with assumptions.

 The Four Agreements ~ # 4.
 Always Do Your Best

 We all do our best as mothers.
-And this truth was hard for me because I grew up with the
+And this truth was hard for me to grasp because I grew up with the

-belief judgment that my mother hated me, and now I understand she did the best she could.
+belief judgment that my mother hated me, and through a long journey of inner work, I came to understand she did the best she could.

 Our socialization, or domestication, taught us who we should be, what we shouldn’t be, who we were, and who we were not, and we often follow those teachings, rather than consciously choosing who we are, who we want to be in our own life experience.

 Using The Four Agreements has caused me to question my victimhood, to silence my inner bully, and to heal my suffering.
-It is not something I can say I have mastered, but progress counts.
+It is not something I can say I have mastered and that I can say I never will while on Earth, but progress counts.
 Progress IS success, remember?

 What do you think of The Four Agreements?
 Share your insights and let me know if you’ve read the book, too.
 I truly believe that as we use The Four Agreements as a guiding process, and challenge our beliefs, the less judgmental – and the more loving – we will become with ourselves and others!